Brian E. Murphy: Notable cases

 On July 3, 2025, the US Supreme Court in Department of Homeland Security v.
-D.V.D., granted the government's request for an emergency stay of the court orders pending the Circuit Court's and its own review by a vote of 7-2.
+D.V.D., granted the government's request for an emergency stay of the court orders pending the Circuit Court's and its own review by a vote of 7–2.
 The court added a rare note at the end of its ruling.
 If the Government wishes to seek additional relief in aid of the execution of our mandate, it may do so through mandamus.
 In her dissent, Justice Sonia Sotomayor wrote:This Court now intervenes to grant the Government emergency relief from an order it has repeatedly defied.
 I cannot join so gross an abuse of the Court’s equitable discretion...each time this Court rewards noncompliance with discretionary relief, it further erodes respect for courts and for the rule of law.

+On January 6, 2026, Murphy denied the government's motion to dismiss a case brought by the American Academy of Pediatrics and other medical organizations against the United States Department of Health and Human Services and Secretary Robert F. Kennedy Jr., challenging Kennedy's changes to vaccine recommendations, and his dismissal and replacement of sitting members of Advisory Committee on Immunization Practices.
+Murphy held that the plaintiffs had legal standing to pursue their challenges, allowing discovery to go forward.
+On March 16, 2026, Murphy granted an injunction and stayed the January 2026 revision of the CDC's childhood immunization schedule, as well as staying the appointments of all thirteen ACIP members and all votes taken by them.